Publish

 Editing

-You may edit the Name, the Data Source Target, and (if applicable) additional fields depending on the Target Connection type.
+From this view, you can click on the edit pencil icon to edit the Name, the Data Source Target, and (if applicable) additional fields depending on the Target Connection type.
+Note that you will not be able to change your publish method, i.e. Publish to Target or Refresh PowerBI.

 Deletion

-You can delete any existing Data Publishing Task by clicking "..." near the name of the task.
+You can delete any existing Data Publishing Task by clicking the Delete button under Actions.
 Doing so will bring up a menu with one option being to Delete the task.

 A confirmation modal will pop up.
 You must confirm you wish to delete the task in order to complete the deletion process.